 2. Business Process Automation (BPA)

-Business Process Automation takes automation a step further, focusing on automating entire business processes, end-to-end.
+BPA takes automation a step further, focusing on automating entire business processes, end-to-end.
 It aims to streamline workflows, eliminate bottlenecks, and enhance productivity.

 3. Integration Automation: